 Elizabeth Varrenti currently serves as the Vice President of Professional Development at MATRIX.
 Since starting with MATRIX in Atlanta in 1998, Elizabeth has fulfilled numerous roles including: Account Executive, Recruiter, Sales and Recruiting Team Lead, Director of National Recruiting and Vice President of National Accounts Delivery.
 A graduate of SUNY Geneseo, Elizabeth resides in Rochester, NY.

-5 Tips to Ace your Next Video Interview
+5 Tips to Ace Your Next Video Interview

-Whether you are recording a one-way video interview or a two-way Skype call, practice filming yourself talking about your resume as a way to warm up to the camera.
+Whether you are recording a one-way video interview or attending a two-way Zoom call, practice filming yourself talking about your resume as a way to warm up to the camera.
 Think of some of the commonly asked interview questions and rehearse your answers, looking directly into the camera.
 Don’t forget to smile!

 Questions such as “Tell me about your background” or “Please explain why you are a fit for this position” are good questions to practice with.
-Practice with your recruiter, a friend or family member over Skype to see how you look and sound.
+Practice with your recruiter, a friend or family member over Zoom to see how you look and sound.
 Your recruiter will be able to coach you on your presentation and may be able to share some of the hiring manager’s “hot buttons”.

 Like any other interview, dress for success and keep the mood professional, even if practicing with a friend.
 Make sure, however, that you have researched the company and get a feel for their culture on their website.
-Your three-piece suit from the last wedding you attended may not work with the laid-back technology startup you are talking to!

-2. Handle Technical Issues like an IT Pro
+2. Handle Technical Issues Like an IT Pro

 It will happen when you least expect it: the dreaded “poor connection” pop-up or strange extraterrestrial sounding echo in the middle of your interview.
 How you handle it will show your potential employer how you deal with stress.
 After all, IT pros know something unexpected can happen at any time and this is a good way to showcase your cool head.
 “Excuse me, we seem to have a poor connection, would you mind if we disconnect and call back?”
 It is critical that you do not get flustered or show impatience.

-3. Prepare your Background
+3. Prepare Your Background

 Proper lighting and background are important to consider.
 Natural lighting works best.
-Do NOT take a Skype interview or record a video interview in your car, outdoors, or in your home with children or pets in the background making noise.
+Do NOT take a Zoom interview or record a video interview in your car, outdoors, or in your home with children or pets in the background making noise.
 (Yes, all of the above have happened with our candidates - trust us on this.
 Your barking dog is not cute during an interview.)
 Make sure you are in a well-lit, clutter-free room and there are no personal objects behind you.
-No one needs to be distracted by your family photos, yesterday’s coffee mug or a disorganized desktop.
+No one needs to be distracted by your family photos, yesterday’s coffee mug, or a disorganized desktop.

-4. Close out your Apps
+4. Close Out Your Apps